What Is Anodizing?

 Why is anodizing important?

-Although some metals like aluminium, titanium or magnesium naturally form a thin (few nanometer) oxide layer, when exposed to the atmosphere, it is not a strong protection against corrosive media.
 It needs a series of electrochemical (galvanic) process steps to grow a passivation oxide-layer that is strong enough to serve as an effective shield against corrosion and wear.

 Typically anodizing is done in a batch process, lowering metal parts or sheet panels in different reaction baths, but it is also possible to create thin anodizing films via roll-to-roll processes.